Metadata

 We’ve seen that metadata can describe various aspects of your dataset.
 Based on how to FAIR, there are three types of metadata:

 Let’s look at an example using microarray data from the ArrayExpress database (Figure 3) to locate the different types of metadata that we have defined.
-Figure 3: A snapshot of a real microarray dataset on the ArrayExpress database We can observe:
+We can observe:

 Metadata is also a documentation of data lifecycle.
 Through metadata, you describe what happened to metadata at each step of data life cycle.
 We use the term Data provenance to describe these steps.
 Provenance is the detailed description of the history of the data and how it is generated.
 Here is an example from arrayexpress database where there is accurate description of the microarray life cycle.
 As you can see in this example from E-MTAB-6980 dataset, there is rich description of the study design, organism, platform and timing of data collection.